bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 <!-- type: tab-end -->

-When you connect a carrier, the carrier is disabled by default.
-To obtain real-time shipping quotes, you must enable it (see [Create a shipping method](#create-a-shipping-method)).

 ### Update a connection

 When you update a connection, use the same fields for a carrier as [Create a connection](#create-a-connection).